neethusimon/Assignment/README.md

 * Retrieve reviews of the first 10 product recommendations
 * Rank order the recommended products based upon the review sentiments

+## Solution details

+This solution consists of a Web application developed using `JSF Framework` to consume Walmart's API which can search for a product and rank its recommendation based on ratings/reviews.
+The search results can be filtered using two options given below.
+* Best Sellers
+* Increasing price
+Default search action is without filters.

+### Assumptions:
+* Products with *no reviews* are assumed to have an `Average overall rating: 0.0`

 ## Testing

 Solution is deployed in AWS

 http://ec2-52-35-123-130.us-west-2.compute.amazonaws.com/walmart_assignment/faces/Search.xhtml

 ## Environment